lenguyenquangduy2203/e-commerce/README.md

     docker compose up -d
     ```

+## Verify the Containers

-2. Verify that the containers are running:
+1. Verify that the containers are running:

     ```sh
     docker compose ps